 Combating the COVID-19 Outbreak – Safety Measures for eCommerce Sellers

-The ongoing Coronavirus pandemic is nothing short of a nightmare for most businesses.
+The new coronavirus variant, Omicron is spreading in India faster.
+With the customers again not coming out of their house, the pandemic has again become nothing but short of a nightmare for most businesses.
 Even though the FMCG and retail sector has taken a blunt hit, some industries are still showing an upward trend.
 Tough times call for strict measures.
 This means we have to take the best possible route to ensure that the disease does not spread through us.
 Furthermore, we also have a more significant responsibility on our shoulders – to make sure that the customer experience is smooth as the customer needs us more than ever in this difficult hour.

 The deadly COVID-19 virus spreads via respiratory droplets transmitted by being in direct contact with an infected person or by coming in contact with intermediate surfaces.

 Since order fulfillment is a process in which multiple personnel come in contact with products and machines regularly, here are a few precautions to help you be cautious while processing shipments.

 Sanitize Your Warehouse

 The warehouse is a high-risk location in your fulfillment chain where people come in maximum contact with surfaces.
 Since the various processes followed by picking, packing, and dispatching take place in the warehouse, the risk of spreading this disease increases.

 The virus can live on metal for around 4-5 days.
 Hence, the bins, racks, machines, doorknobs, etc. must be sanitized at least 3 times daily.

 A thermal scan must be done at the entry of the warehouse, and people having a temperature and/or mild symptoms must be prohibited from entering.
 The Omicron variant has new symptoms and you must also take care of that.